YamingGuo98/Home/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I’m Yaming!
-I am a master's student in the School of Artificial Intelligence of Jilin University, interested in Federated Learning, Out-of-distribution, and Continuous Learning.
+I am a master’s student in the School of Artificial Intelligence at Jilin University, interested in developing mathematical to better understand artificial neural networks.
+I'm also interested in Learning Theory, Optimization Theory, and Statistical Theory.
+All my research is driven by my curiosity.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.